Softhouse/raspberry-cluster/README.md

 ## Creating a Kubernetes cluster

 Each cluster consists of 4 nodes.
-Organize yourselves so that each team member chooses 1 node to configure then perform the following steps:
+Organize yourselves so that each team member chooses 1 node to configure then perform the following steps, entering the default password `raspberry` as password when prompted:

 1. SSH into your node `k8-t<team>-n<node>`